 All Religious Arguments are Created Equal?

-Also, The god of the gaps objection presumes that all religious arguments and explanations are created equal.
-That there really is no difference between an ancient Greek explaining lightning with reference to Zeus and modern Christian apologists explaining the origin of the universe with reference to God.
+Also, The god of the gaps objection presumes that all religious arguments and explanations are created equal; that there really is no difference between an ancient Greek explaining lightning with reference to Zeus and modern Christian apologists explaining the origin of the universe with reference to God.
 It seems to me that the underlying idea here is that the absence of a naturalistic explanation is not merely a necessary, but a sufficient condition on an argument for the existence of God.
-All religious people need is some part of reality that hasn’t been given a scientific explanation, and they can construct an argument for God’s existence.
+All religious people need, it is thought, is some part of reality that hasn’t been given a scientific explanation, and they can construct an argument for God’s existence.
 This is false however.
 If you can show that it is unlikely or even logically impossible to construct a naturalistic explanation for something, then that is one way to distinguish modern arguments from just any supernatural explanations.
 For example, it is logically impossible to explain the existence of the universe naturalistically, because the natural world as a whole came into existence with the universe.
-The same goes for the contingency of the universe. probably does not have a naturalistic explanation, because you will only move the problem up one level if you postulate some natural law to explain it.
+The same goes for the contingency of the universe.
+The Fine-Tuning argument probably does not have a naturalistic explanation, because you will only move the problem up one level if you postulate some natural law to explain it.
 Then the question becomes how our universe happens to have the natural law that causes a life-permitting universe.
 Also, if you explain it via a multiverse, then you have to explain how such a mechanism, that creates universes as though it is a walk in the park, and must be exceedingly complex, could have arisen.
 In other words, the natural theological arguments are compelling, either because what they appeal to cannot be explained naturalistically ( such as the moral argument, the ontological argument and the argument from contingency) or because any naturalistic explanation would only move the problem back one level.

 There are also other conditions that we can identify (apart from the impossibility or improbability of a naturalistic explanation).
 An argument for the existence of God usually only works when it can imply one or more of God’s attributes ( or attributes which are close to them).
 Usually, the phenomenon must have ultimate significance – it must deal with human nature (the argument from consciousness), or the ultimate nature of the cosmos, or the first principles of reality etc. Good religious arguments are always of this kind.
 For example, no academic apologist has appealed to the absence of a naturalistic explanation for subnuclear forces to show the existence of God.
 There are many other mysteries in science which are not appealed to to argue for the existence of God, and which could not be done plausibly.
 But if the absence of a naturalistic explanation is all that is required, why don’t all the mysteries of science work as well as the Fine-tuning argument as arguments for God’s existence?
 In other words, the absence of a naturalistic explanation is not a sufficient condition on a good argument for the existence of God.